Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 Polymorphism is the ability of an object to identify as more than one type.

 What is Abstraction ? <br>
-Abstraction is a process of hiding the implementation details and showing only functionality to the user.
+Hiding internal details and showing functionality is known as abstraction.
+For example phone call, we don't know the internal processing.

 What is Object ?<br>
 An entity that has state and behavior is known as an object e.g., chair, bike, marker, pen, table, car, etc.